rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 ### The Request Body

 Since we've only used the GET request so far, we haven't needed to cover request bodies.
-HTTP requests are comprised of a request **header** and a request **body**.
-Like an object, HTTP headers just contain a bunch of key-value pairs, but it's here where we send information like the HTTP method and what data type we accept and send (e.g. HTML, JSON, XML, etc.).
-When we make requests that create or update data using methods like POST, PUT, and PATCH, we will typically send a **body** with the request that contains our data.
+HTTP requests are comprised of request **headers** and a request **body**.
+Like an object, HTTP headers just contain a bunch of key-value pairs, but it's here where we send information like what data type we accept and send (e.g. HTML, JSON, XML, etc.), authorization credentials, etc.  When we make requests that create or update data using methods like POST, PUT, and PATCH, we will typically send a **body** with the request that contains our data.
 The body can be in many formats, but we're only using JSON in our Shopping List.

 ### Beyond getJSON